The way we frame something often

 2. Are you

-Civic Tourism says tourism towns should flip the frame:
+Civic Tourism says towns should flip the frame:

 design communities for the people who live there.
 Experience